 When my family and I began testing in 2004 there were few matches and little information.
 Today there are more matches than I will likely be able to read for the family and they are from all over the world.
 This industry for DNA for genealogy has grown so fast and is growing at a rate that it will not take anytime until we have the entire world – I hope – linked by cousins.
 I truly believe no matter where you are in the world you will find lots to enjoy with DNA for genealogy.

-– today November 13th through November 22nd!
-Family Finder is $49USD (plus shipping) This links to my project – I am not making any money off these sales – you are buying directly from them.
-And you will be automatically made a member of the project now for worldwide friends and family.
+The Family Tree DNA sale is on.
+This links to my project – I am not making any money off these sales – you are buying directly from them.
+And you will be automatically made a member of the project for worldwide friends and family.

 The DNA story